Lost-Outpost/sovngarde/GAMEPLAY.md

   > :ledger: Enhanced by [More to do in Hammerfell - The Gray Cowl of Nocturnal](https://www.nexusmods.com/skyrimspecialedition/mods/62599)

   > :video_game: To begin, just steal or pickpocket any item

-- [Identity Crisis](https://www.nexusmods.com/skyrimspecialedition/mods/39634?tab=description) - Investigate the madness afflicting the Northern Asylum of Julianos, and earn the boon of the Madgod himself.
-New enemies, spells, armour, weapons, and a player home await...

-  > :video_game: To begin, at the northmost clime of Tamriel, shrouded by fog and buried in ice, the Northern Asylum of Julianos quietly awaits you...

 - [The Lost Wonders of Mzark](https://www.nexusmods.com/skyrimspecialedition/mods/40674) - Lost Wonders of Mzark is a quest/dungeon mod for those who prefer a more puzzle-oriented game.
 The enemies you encounter within must be disposed of in careful ways, and you'll find more than just fights awaiting you in the depths of Mzarnumez.